On Psychiatry: Suicide as Sovereignty of the Soul

 - Arthur Schopenhauer

-I have recently come to be deeply troubled by the kinds of medical decisions that I helped facilitate.
-Clinically, suicidal intent is probable cause for psychiatric hospitalization.
+I have recently come to be deeply troubled by the medical decisions that I helped facilitate.
+Clinically, suicidal intent is a proxy for altered mental status and is probable cause for psychiatric hospitalization.
 But why should this be the case?
 I can easily see how someone might rationally come to the conclusion of suicide.
-And sovereignty is a kind of immediate determination -- not when others decide for me that I am competent.
+And sovereignty is a kind of determination that requires immediacy -- why should I wait for someone else's judgment of my competence?

-Suicide is the sovereignty of the soul.
-It is of the same type as martyrdom -- a declaration of conviction.
-Life is not worth living!!
+If society is as free as it should be, and if I own myself, then I ought to have the right to end my own life.
+It is of the same type as martyrdom -- a declaration of conviction: Life is not worth living!!

 Just as Socrates accepts the hemlock instead of exile, or the Buddhist monk sets himself on fire in protest of war, or Christ allows himself to be put on that cross for the sins of man, so too does the pessimist put a price on his life.

-And of course, I object to this answer.
+And of course, I object to this answer, personally, socially, philosophically.
 But if the highest good is to treat others as ends, then I must not interfere, even when said interference would benefit the patient.

-Helplessly, my spineless self took solace in the small correspondences that I would have with worried parents, friends, sisters.
-I assuaged their fears, just as a stamped out my own conscience.
-I convinced myself that I was doing good.
+Helplessly, my spineless self took solace in the small correspondences that I would have with worried parents, friends, and sisters.
+I assuaged their fears, just as I stamped out my own conscience.
+I convinced myself that I was carrying out moral good.
 And soon, I found that I had lost a part of my Kantian soul.

 Comments